Weact/androidstudio_mysql_userInterface/README.md

 # androidstudio_mysql_userInterface
 user interface for android studio using personal mysql php library

+# IMPORTANT INFORMATION ABOUT THE PROJECT
+[FRENCH]
+Suite à des problématiques de temps, ce projet n'a pas été finalisé Cependant, il est prévu que ce dernier soit finalisé et mis à jour prochainement Evidemment, tout update du projet sera notifier

+# CONTENT :
+- Screen to create a user
+- Screen to Login
+- Profile Screen so that the user can search someone by its username
+- Settings in the profile screen to access Settings or Logout
+- Profile's settings to give the possibility to the user to change its credentials

+# TODO FEATURES :
+- List of users
+- Click on user to modify or delete

 Please if you do not have access to the library repository Ask access to https://github.com/Weact